khoitnm/git-analysis/README.md

 # Note about the application logic

 - The application will analyze based on the branch that is currently checked out.
-And then, it'll analyze the commits that merged into that branch.
-Any commit that is not merged into the branch will not be analyzed.
+And then, it'll analyze the commits that happen before the last commit in that branch.
+Any commit that happen after that branch will not be analyzed.
 - When you merge a branch into another branch, it basically will create a commit for that merge.
   And most of the time, you are not changing any code (except when resolving code conflict), so the application will consider that commit has 0 changes.